Battle of Galați: Aftermath

-Monument
+Highlights

 The Battle of Galați was the only time in its history that Romania used air, land, and marine forces together in a single battle.

-It is also the only battle in history in which former Allied troops fought one another within eyesight of their former common enemy.
+It is also the only battle in history in which former allied troops fought one another within eyesight of their former common enemy.

-On 25 May 1921 the city of Galați was awarded "La Croce di Guerra" by General Pietro Badoglio, Chief of Staff of the Italian Army, while French General Henri Berthelot presented it with "La Croix de Guerre".
+The importance of the Romanian victory in Galați against the Bolshevik troops was also highlighted by the awarding of two medals, by Italy and France.
+On 25 May 1921, the city of Galați was awarded "Croce di Guerra" by General Pietro Badoglio, Chief of Staff of the Italian Army, while French General Henri Berthelot presented it with the "Croix de Guerre".
 An arched monument was dedicated to the heroes of Galați, but it was torn down after the Communists took control of Romania after World War II.
+Following the Romanian Revolution of 1989 and the fall of communism, the monument was rebuilt in the same location, being inaugurated on January 20, 2018, on the 100th anniversary of the heroic battles fought to defend the city.